 As I mentioned in the intro, be especially mindful of your children through the steep sections.

-The trail is easy to follow, but there is one fork about a half mile south of Rubicon Point that might give you pause.
+The trail is easy to follow.
+However, there is one fork about a half mile south of Rubicon Point that might give you pause.
 When you reach this fork (while hiking north), you could either take the left trail and go up to the Old Lighthouse (via the Lighthouse Trail) or take the trail to the right which is the Rubicon Trail.
 Both trails eventually lead to Calawee Cove Beach, but the trail on the right (that slightly descends from this fork) is the actual Rubicon Trail and goes right past Rubicon Point.

 At the parking lot you’ll find some restrooms equipped with flush toilets.